emgal-aguirre/mock-website/README.md

 # XPYO Mock Website
 This project is a simple and responsive design that may be used as a template for small agencies.
+Here is a link to the live website https://emgal-aguirre.github.io/mock-website/.

 # Technologies Used
 1. HTML